Delany1/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd shows the current working directory
+ls displays the content lists of your current working directory